zebra-acrobatic/rocky9-sql-bulld-and-test/README.md

  - `Hostname/IP`: Put the IP address of your SQL server
  - `Prompt for credentials`: Tick
  -  Press `Save`
-10. Press `Connect` and enter the new username and password when requested.
+10. Press `Open` and enter the new username and password when requested.

 ## Step 6: Create a new database
 Use your remote connection tool to create and manage a new simulated customer database.
 Pay attention to the bottom section of the HeidiSQL GUI, it will provide the SQL language syntax needed to answer questions in the lab.